 How this training is conducted varies on the situation.
 Training to become certified has taken on a great deal of flexibility over the years and with the introduction of digitally based training the options are even greater.
 We can break how this training will be delivered into three means of delivery:

 - Traditional: For lack of a better term we will use traditional.
 When the scuba industry started to gain popularity as a sport, a single instructor was responsible for your entire training.
 Many divers are still trained by this method.
 When done away from a vacation area, it is often spread over a number of weeks.
 Alternating the knowledge and pool sections and then completing the open water over a weekend.
 Student learning while on a vacation at a resort or dive center will likely spend four or five full days learning to dive.

-- Referral: The traditional method had a weakness in areas were scuba diving is not a year round activity or where the diving is difficult.
-With the referral system the knowledge and skills are done locally, however, the open water dives are at another location with a different instructor.
+- Referral: The traditional method had a weakness in areas where scuba diving is not a year-round activity or where the diving is difficult.
+With the referral system, the knowledge and skills are done locally, however, the open water dives are at another location with a different instructor.
 Many new dives use this method and take the open water dives and complete their certification while on vacation.
-This gives them greater flexibility to enjoy their vacation, or more time to dive.
+This gives them greater flexibility to enjoy their vacation or more time to dive.

 Where should you train